 One of the great benefits of attending a Christian conference is undoubtedly the singing.
 Each year during the G3 Conference, I try to record some of the congregational singing just to file away and remember.
 This week as I listen through livestream to the T4G conference, it’s impressive to hear 10k people, mostly men, singing hymns of truth with passion and boldness.
 This past November, I attended the Metropolitan Tabernacle in London, and as the gathered church lifted voices of praise through a hymn to the Lord, it was impressive.
 There were no fancy lights or smoke machines, and minimal use of technology in the room.
 It was simply people singing praises to our God for the salvation that’s ours through the blood of His Son.
-So, why is the church not singing on Sunday?
+So, why aren’t people singing in church on Sunday?

 Why Aren’t People Singing in Church?